aws-samples/sample-genai-on-eks/README.md

 In this workshop, learn how to get started with Large Language Model (LLM) applications and inference on Amazon EKS.
 Discover how to deploy and manage LLM workloads.
 Through hands-on labs, you'll explore how to leverage Amazon EKS along with AWS services and open-source tools to create robust LLM solutions.

 #### Target audience
-This workshop is intended mainly for Machine Learning Scientists/Engineers, Data Scientists/Engineers, Prompt Engineers, Developers, and technical Founders.
+This workshop is intended mainly for Machine Learning Scientists/Engineers, Data Scientists/Engineers, Prompt Engineers, Developers, and Technical Founders.

 #### Prerequisites
 This is an advanced (400-level) workshop.
 While not mandatory, participants will benefit from: